ssirekumar/POIRE/README.md

 <h2>Changes from V1.0.0 to POIRE(1.1.0)</h2></br>

 <b>Excel:</b>
 1).
-Added converted methods from csv to excel and excel to csv.
+Added converted methods from csv to excel and excel to csv.</br>
 2).
-Added a methods to convert the sheet to new excel file and same way multiple array of selected sheet from the excel file to new file.
+Added a methods to convert the sheet to new excel file and same way multiple array of selected sheet from the excel file to new file.</br>
 3).
-Added a new overloded method for removeSheet with array of sheet names given.
+Added a new overloded method for removeSheet with array of sheet names given.</br>
 4).
-Added a method to create the excel file with given array of sheet names.
+Added a method to create the excel file with given array of sheet names.</br>

-<b>Word:</b>
+<b>Word:</b></br>

 1).
-Added a method to set the margin of the document.
+Added a method to set the margin of the document.</br>
 2).
-Added a method to create the doc file.
+Added a method to create the doc file.</br>
 3).
-Added a method to create a paragraph in the specified document.
+Added a method to create a paragraph in the specified document.</br>

-<b>Powerpoint:</b>
+<b>Powerpoint:</b></br>

 1).
-Added a method for create a new powerpoint file.
+Added a method for create a new powerpoint file.</br>